spryker-sdk/integrator/README.md

 ```shell
 vendor/bin/integrator
 ```
-4. The changes from the source manifest file should be applied to target places and should appear in the `integrator.lock` file in the source project directory.
+4. Changes defined in the manifest file will be applied on the project level and will be logged in the `integrator.lock` file in the root directory of the project.

 ### Why should we do in this way?
 The integrator gathers dependencies from the `composer.json` file and it means that no one spryker module is instaled directly.
 All spryker modules are installed in the `spryker/spryker` package.
 Because of it, we can not apply recipes to the specific spryker module.